 How to Plant Zinnias

 Space plants 4 to 24 inches apart, depending on variety.
 (Many common varieties are planted 6 inches apart within the row and 2 feet in between rows.)
-See back of seed packet for variety-specific advice.
+See the back of the seed packet for variety-specific advice.

 Sow zinnia seeds only about 1/4-inch deep.